RobertD502/home-assistant-petkit/README.md

 PetKit accounts can only be logged in on one device at a time.
 Using this integration will result in getting signed out of the mobile app.
 You can avoid this by creating a secondary account and sharing devices from the main account **(except water fountains)**.
 However, some device functionality is lost when using a secondary account as well as not being able to share pets between accounts. **Therefore, you will get the most out of this integration by using your original account.**
 ### If you have a water fountain:

-`Note #1:` Getting the most recent data from your water fountain, as well as controlling the water fountain, requires that the BLE relay is set up within the PetKit app.
+`Note #1:` Getting the most recent data from your water fountain, as well as controlling the water fountain, requires that the BLE relay is set up **within the PetKit app**.
 Otherwise, you will be limited to data that isn't up-to-date and no ability to control the water fountain as it requires another compatible PetKit device acting as a BLE relay.

 `Note #2:` If you have the BLE relay set up, please be sure to follow these direction prior to using the integration:
 - Sign out of the PetKit app and turn off bluetooth on your phone, tablet, etc.